aplteam/Tester/README.md

 ### Running test cases

+#### `RunDebug`

+Usually you will run this function with a 0 as right argument.

+However, sometimes you want to trace through a test case, and that is when specifying a 1 as right argument comes in handy: `RunDebug` would then stop just before the test cases are actually executed, after processing any INI file(s), executing any `Initial` function before executing the test cases, and any `Cleanup` function after having executed all test functions.

+#### RunGUI

+With `RunGUI` you can achieve the same as with `RunDebug`.
+It might be easier to start with `RunGUI` but you might switch to `RunDebug` later, if only because it is significantly faster.

+However, there are situations when `RunGUI` is indispensable: `Tester`s own test cases are almost impossible to follow without it, for example.
+It's also very useful in order to demonstrate the features of the `Tester` class.

 #### `RunThese`

 A particularly helpful method while developing/enhancing stuff is `RunThese`.
-The function allows you to run just selected test functions rather than a whole test suite but at the same time process any INI files and execute `Initial` and `Cleanup` if they exist.
+The function allows you to run just selected test functions rather than a whole test suite.

+If you now think, well, why not just call any function `Test_001` myself then imagine a situation when all your test cases depend on an INI file or the execution of `Initial` ot both.
+That is exactly the advantage of `RunThese`: it carries out all these steps, and also executes the `Cleanup` function in case there is one.

 `RunThese` offers the following options: